-By the time our room was ready, my arms were killing me.
+By the time our room was ready, my arms were killing me from lugging around all our carry-ons.
 What I wouldn’t have given for a rolling bag!

-2. You will not need to bring snacks.
+2. You will not need to bring snacks on your Disney Cruise.

 I brought a ton of snacks, mainly because we traveled 19 hours to port, but I made sure we had plenty for the cruise, too.
 Let me just say, we unloaded the snacks into a cupboard and never opened it again until we packed to go home.